 Jet Worldwide provides companies solutions for high volume parcel shipping and reverse logistics to Canada and North America.

 Basic rules for importing parcels to Canada

-An item imported to Canada that is valued over $20 CAD is subject to duty and taxes.
+An item imported to Canada that is valued over $400 CAD is subject to value added tax and shipments over $150 are subject to duty and tax (see note above on USMCA/ New NAFTA).
 Shipments sent via the post or express carriers can be cleared via express process known as the Low Value Shipment or LVS System.

 Canada’s LVS system allows for streamlined clearance processes but does not give preferential treatment with respect to import duty and taxes.

 Main components of imports fees to Canada explained: